lukendatigh/vessel-planning-app/README.md

 # Manning-App
-A vessel manning desktop app written in C#
+A desktop vessel manning app implemented in C# using Winforms and SQLite3